iGardening Logo Large Transparent Background

 Q: What is the Pinkcurrant ‘Gloire de Sablons’ Bush?

-A: The Pinkcurrant ‘Gloire de Sablons’ Bush is an old French variety of currant plant known for its delightful translucent pink fruits that are bursting with a sweet juicy flavour.
+A: The Pinkcurrant ‘Gloire de Sablons’ Bush is an old French variety of currant plant known for its delightful translucent pink fruits, which are bursting with a sweet, juicy flavour.
 It’s a fantastic choice for gardens and edible landscapes alike!

 Q: How do I grow Pinkcurrants ‘Gloire de Sablons’?